 “Rural communities are not all the same … especially when it comes to solutions,” she said.

-3. Combating the opioid crisis remains a battle across the country.
+3. Combatting the opioid crisis remains a battle across the country.

 While I had previous experience reporting on the opioid crisis in North Carolina, it was eye-opening to see another state’s experiences and responses.
 At the conference, I learned that, as recently as five years ago, Colorado ranked second in the country in the misuse of prescription drugs.